When Insurance Policy Language Conflicts with California Law

 It also means that policyholders need to understand their rights under the law, not just under the policy.
 An insurer who tells you that your smoke damage claim is denied because the damage isn’t “visible to the naked eye” is citing a policy provision that a court has already ruled unlawful.
 An insurer who tells you the one-year suit limitation has expired is ignoring decades of California Supreme Court precedent on equitable tolling.
 An insurer who invokes an anti-concurrent causation clause to deny your entire wildfire claim is citing a provision that is unenforceable under Insurance Code § 530.

-The unfortunate reality — as the Aliffcase illustrates — is that even after a court rules policy language unlawful, other policyholders may have to fight the same battle individually.
+The unfortunate reality — as the Aliffcase illustrates — is that even after a court rules policy language unlawful, other policyholders may have to fight the same dispute individually.
 A Superior Court ruling is not binding precedent.
 The insurer is not required to change its policy for everyone based on one judge’s decision.
 Each policyholder may need to challenge the same unlawful language in their own case.
 The good news is that these challenges have a strong track record of winning.
 The bad news is that they have to be brought in the first place.

 - Identify the specific policy provision the insurer is relying on.